TomaszLloyd/Cheatsheets/gulpfile.md

 + you can still process images when you want to by running `gulp images`

 Since no two projects are the same, this gulpfile moves all the directory variables out of the code to make it easier to set up your own project.

-As a side note, it took a few hours to get everything to place nicely to get autoprefixing, compression, sourcemaps that work in the Chrome inspector, and livereload of the CSS without reloading the whole page.

 This gulpfile is part of the open source Fabric project which you can [follow here](https://github.com/flickerbox/fabric)